Seigiard/my-mac-setup/README.md

 Under your user, select "Login Items", click the lock on the bottom left and enter your login password to make changes.
 Click the plus sign (+) in the main panel and search for noTunes.
 Select it and click "Add".

-# Birman Layout
+# Seigiard Layout
-Add Birman Layout via Input sources
+Add [Seigird Layout](https://github.com/Seigiard/keyboard-layout) via Input sources
 # SetApp

 Install